j-easy/easy-batch/README.md

 ## Latest news

+* 07/02/2020: Version 6.0.0 is now released!
+This is definitely the best release ever and comes with a number of significant improvements!
+See the change log [here](https://github.com/j-easy/easy-batch/releases).
 * 14/01/2020: Version 5.3.0 is finally out!
 See the change log [here](https://github.com/j-easy/easy-batch/releases).

 # What is Easy Batch?

 Easy Batch is a framework that aims to simplify batch processing with Java.
-It was specifically designed for simple ETL jobs.
+It was **specifically** designed for simple ETL jobs.
 Writing batch applications requires a **lot** of boilerplate code: reading, writing, filtering, parsing and validating data, logging, reporting to name a few..
 The idea is to free you from these tedious tasks and let you focus on your batch application's logic.